Bob Wigley: Career

-Between 2015 and 2022, he was Chairman of Bink (Loyalty Angels) Ltd. During 2021, he Co-Chaired the Cross Markets Operational Resilience Group at the Bank of England.
-Between 2014 and 2021 he was a board member of Queens Club Ltd and Chair of its Estates Committee.
+Between 2020 and 2023, he was an adjunct professor at the University of Queensland.
+Between 2021 and 2023 he was Chairman of Vizolution Ltd prior to its takeover by Lightico Ltd. Between 2015 and 2023, he was a Non Executive Director of Symphony Environmental Technologies plc.
+Between 2017 and 2023, he was Chairman of Vesta Global Holdings Ltd. Between 2015 and 2022, he was chairman of Bink (Loyalty Angels) Ltd. Between 2020 and 2022 he was an adviser to Ueni Ltd. Between 2019 and 2023, he was an adviser to Privately SA.
+During 2021, he co-chaired the Cross Markets Operational Resilience Group at the Bank of England.
+Between 2014 and 2021 he was a board member of Queens Club Ltd and chair of its estates committee.
 In 2019 he was appointed by the Secretary of state for Digital, Culture, Media and Sport as a member of the Tailored Review panel for Historic England and English Heritage.
-Between 2018 and 2019, Wigley was a Commissioner of the Blockchain Commission for Sustainable Development at the United Nations.
-During 2017, as Chairman of Victoria Beckham Ltd, he led an investment process securing £30m of venture capital to develop the business.
-Between 2012 and 2016, he was Chairman of First Global Trust Bank plc.
-Between 2010 and 2016 he was Chairman of Stonehaven Associates LLP.
+Between 2018 and 2019, Wigley was a commissioner of the Blockchain Commission for Sustainable Development at the United Nations.
+During 2017, as chairman of Victoria Beckham Ltd, he led an investment process securing £30m of venture capital to develop the business.
+Between 2012 and 2016, he was chairman of First Global Trust Bank plc.
+Between 2010 and 2016 he was chairman of Stonehaven Associates LLP.
 In 2015 and 2016, Wigley was an adviser to Exiger LLP.
-Between 2014 and 2016, he was Chairman of Tantalum Corporation plc.
-Between 2012 and 2016, Wigley was Chairman of NetOTC Services Ltd.
+Between 2014 and 2016, he was chairman of Tantalum Corporation plc.
+Between 2012 and 2016, Wigley was chairman of NetOTC Services Ltd.

-Between 2013 and 2017 Wigley was on the advisory board of Tetronics International Ltd. Between 2011 and 2018 he was a Trustee of the Peter Jones Foundation.
-Between 2013 and 2018 he chaired the More Music Campaign for the Royal College of Music and sat on its Council.
+Between 2013 and 2017 Wigley was on the advisory board of Tetronics International Ltd. Between 2011 and 2018 he was a trustee of the Peter Jones Foundation.
+Between 2013 and 2018 he chaired the More Music Campaign for the Royal College of Music and sat on its council.
 He was an ambassador for UK Business for Prime Minister David Cameron in 2011.
 He chaired the UK Green Investment Bank Commission for the Chancellor of the Exchequer George Osborne during 2009/2010.
 In 2008, he chaired a panel of London financial services company CEO's for the incoming Mayor of London, Boris Johnson and produced a report on how to maintain London's global competitiveness and sat on the Mayor's Panel of Economic Advisers.
-In 2007, he authored a report for the Prime Minister on how to improve school governance, using lessons from the corporate world.
+In 2007, he authored a report for the prime minister on how to improve school governance, using lessons from the corporate world.
 He is a Past Master of the Court of the Worshipful Company of International Bankers.
 Between 2011 and 2014, he was a member of the international advisory board of British Airways.